ossf/wg-securing-software-repos/docs/build-provenance-for-all-registries.md

 There’s a new security capability that registries can offer - build provenance - which verifiably links a package back to its source code and build instructions.

-**The goal is to have packages be transparent about their contents.** Note that we aren’t saying a package with provenance is _inherently_ secure or trustworthy, just that links to source code and build instructions exist (and are non-falsifiable) for consumers to follow and make their own determination, either through manual inspection or by evaluating provenance with their own policies.
+**The goal is to have packages be transparent about their contents.** Note that we aren’t saying a package with provenance is _inherently_ secure or trustworthy, just that non-falsifiable links to source code and build instructions exist for consumers to follow and make their own determination, either through manual inspection or by evaluating provenance with their own policies.
 This is a stronger guarantee than information optionally and manually being supplied by maintainers.

 For provenance to be meaningful, it requires using a build system that can: